AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

    ..
 Note::
       Controller displays a message that confirms when you have successfully downloaded the **.iso** file you created for the Edge gateway.
 The .iso file will expire 24 hours after you create it, so you must mount the .iso file to an Edge VM to complete the Edge gateway registration within that timeframe, as you cannot download it again and will have to repeat the above steps.

 Next, deploy the Edge virtual machine and attach the ZTP **.iso** file in the VMware or KVM environment.
-See `Deploy Edge Virtual Machine and Attach ZTP ISO File <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#deploy-edge-virtual-machine-and-attach-ztp-iso-file>`_.
+See `Deploy Edge Virtual Machine and Attach ZTP ISO File`_.

 Edge Site ID Guidelines
 ^^^^^^^^^^^^^^^^^^^^^^^